-As originally reported by WLFI's Drew Cosgray and Christopher Locken, six local teachers are bringing advanced microelectronics education to their classrooms as part of a federally funded program led by a Purdue Polytechnic professor.
+As originally reported by WLFI's Drew Cosgray and Christopher Locken, six local teachers are bringing advanced microelectronics education to their classrooms as part of a federally funded program.
+This program is led by the SCALE K-12 team with a Purdue Polytechnic professor serving as the principal investigator.

 Lafayette news station WLFI recently featured educators from the Lafayette School Corporation (LSC) who were selected for the Noyce Microelectronics Master Teacher Fellowship Program.